+Mr Fang began his career at PT Surya Dumai Industri Tbk as an Assistant Production Director.
+He graduated from Bronte College, Toronto, Canada.
 Mr Ong Beng Kee was appointed to the Board on 1 May 2010 and was last re-elected as a Director on 29 April 2021.
 He is a retired career-planter with over 40 years of hands-on experience in large-scale plantation development, specifically oil palm, rubber, cocoa and the related processing facilities.
 Mr Ong served a large part of his career at Kuala Lumpur Kepong Bhd ("KLK"), a company listed on Bursa Malaysia.
 As Executive Director and Managing Director (Plantations), he spearheaded KLK's expansion drive into Sabah and Indonesia, overseeing large-scale oil palm cultivation.